 Learning More About the Value of Your Case

 Statistics and sample settlements and jury verdicts get you started in understanding the range of value for your case.
 But they are just the beginning of the analysis.
 Statistics and prior cases cannot predict the value of your case.
 There is no back injury settlement calculator.
 There are too many variables in the mix to isolate the ones that led those results to go as they did.
 There is just no formula or metric to figure out the value of an individual claim.
 Still, these example verdicts and settlements are not without value.
 They are one tool of many at your disposal to help narrow the likely range trial range of your case which is ultimately the number the insurance companies will use to calculate your settlement value.

-If you want to learn more about your case, you can get a free online case evaluation or call me 800-553-8082.
+If you want to learn more about your case, you can get a free online case evaluation or call me at 800-553-8082.